influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 - [Recover user credentials](#recover-user-credentials)
 - [Security updates](#security-updates), including a new `hardening-enabled` option to enable additional security.

-#### Technical preview: Durable subscription to replicate data
+#### Technical preview: replicate data remotely

 - Add the option to [Replicate data from InfluxDB OSS to InfluxDB Cloud](/influxdb/v2.2/write-data/replication).

-  This [**technical preview**](/influxdb/v2.1/reference/glossary/#technical-preview) feature allows you to create a durable subscription on a per bucket basis for the purposes of replicating data from an InfluxDB OSS instance to InfluxDB Cloud.
+  This [**technical preview**](/influxdb/v2.1/reference/glossary/#technical-preview) feature lets you create a durable subscription on a per bucket basis for the purposes of replicating data from an InfluxDB OSS instance to InfluxDB Cloud.
-  -  Allow users to store, analyze, and aggregate data locally while also forwarding newly arriving data to a centralized InfluxDB Cloud account.
+  - Lets you store, analyze, and aggregate data locally while also forwarding newly arriving data to a centralized InfluxDB Cloud account.
   - If InfluxDB OSS loses connectivity to InfluxDB Cloud, the data gets sent when network connectivity is reestablished.
   - Configuration options include a maximum buffer size and data age restrictions to restrict the amount of data stored on disk.

 #### Flux updates